bergaman9/contro-bot/REFACTOR_PLAN.md

 4. **Maintainability**: Organized structure makes code easier to understand and modify
 5. **MongoDB Native**: Leverages MongoDB's document-based structure and operators

-## Notes
+## Migration Notes

-- Using MongoDB collections instead of SQL repositories
-- All database operations are async with Motor
-- Services handle business logic and logging
-- Cogs only handle Discord interaction logic
+- All old cog files have been moved to their new locations
+- Original file structure preserved as backup in moved files
+- Import paths need to be updated in moved files
+- Configuration files centralized in `/src/config/`
+- Resources (images, data, fonts) organized under `/resources/`

+## Next Steps

+1. Update import paths in all moved cog files
+2. Implement remaining community commands
+3. Test migrated commands for functionality
-- Clear error handling and logging throughout
+4. Add error handling and logging to new commands
+5. Create unit tests for critical components

 ## 🎯 Objectives